otto-de/b2b-design-system/DEV-GUIDELINES.md

 for theming and will support mobile outputs if that is needed in the future.

 ## Installation
+You can clone this repository and work in a branch from where to create a PR.
+If you are internal at Otto, please reach out to us to get a ticket number.
+If not you can name your branch as the feature you are building.

 In the root directory run: